Published: 2024-09-01

 In v2 of Kubb we used the name templates.

-Generators let you hook into the file generation process and customize or add code dynamically.
-Each plugin uses generators for file creation.
-In v3 you can also reuse existing generators from other plugins.
+Generators hook into file generation so you can customize or add code on the fly.
+Every plugin builds its files through them.
+In v3 you can also reuse generators from other plugins.

 - Use the footer option to add code.

-- Override the default generator and add your own logic.
+- Override the default generator and write your own logic.

 - Improved performance

-The core engine has been rewritten for speed.
-The CLI gives faster feedback and more relevant output during builds.
+The core engine was rewritten for speed, so the CLI gives faster feedback while it builds.

 - File extensions and compatibility

 Recent Node.js versions require explicit file extensions on imports.
 Kubb v3 appends .ts to generated files by default.
-If your project doesn't use this Node.js configuration yet, switch to .js or remove the extension.
+If your project does not use this Node.js setting yet, switch to .js or drop the extension.

 - Expanded OpenAPI support

-Previously Kubb was closely tied to Swagger. v3 adds full support for OpenAPI v3 and v3.1.
-The internal architecture is now also easier to extend with support for other spec formats.
+Earlier versions of Kubb were tied closely to Swagger. v3 supports OpenAPI v3 and v3.1 in full, and the internal architecture is easier to extend toward other spec formats.

 Migrating to Kubb v3